 - Scrap tires cannot be mixed in with a load of regular trash, but must be kept separate.

-If tires are discovered within a waste load after the driver has left the working landfill face, Scalehouse personnel will direct the customer/driver to immediately return to the working landfill face to remove their tires.
+- If tires are discovered within a load of regular waste after a customer/company has dropped off materials at the landfill facility, staff will contact the customer and direct them to immediately return to remove their tires.

 Failure to Abide

-Failure to abide by these rules will result in rejection of all future loads of scrap tires from the customer/company in violation by the Department of Solid Waste Management.
-It is a requirement of our Secondary Scrap Tire Collection License to report to the Maryland Department of the Environment companies/individuals that attempt to deliver more than 5 tires to our facility annually without a valid Scrap Tire Haulers License.
+Failure to abide by these rules will result in the rejection of all future loads of scrap tires from the customer/company in violation by the Department of Solid Waste Management.
+Please note that it is a requirement of our Secondary Scrap Tire Collection License to report to the Maryland Department of the Environment entities that attempt to deliver more than 5 tires to our facility annually without a valid Scrap Tire Haulers License.